-Review: Tony-nominated Maybe Happy Ending
+Review: Tony Winner: Maybe Happy Ending

 Never has an intellectual exercise had such heart.
 The allegory is clear: two adults, deep into the routine of their second act, fighting to remain independent, resisting nostalgia, and yet slowly, inevitably, slipping into the patterns we all recognize.
 That’s where the play begins.
 It is the story of two robots trying desperately not to…